pagopa/io-web-profile/README.md

 ``openApi/``: This folder contains files related to OpenAPI specification.

+``public/``:  This folder contains publicly accessible files added during the package build (CIE/SPID metadata, OneTrust SDK for cookies consent banner and the product list for the footer)

 ``src/``: This is the root folder of the source code, where all the application code resides.

+``api/``: This folder contains API clients

 ``dictionaries/``: This folder contain files related to localization or dictionaries used to provide translations or language-specific content in the application.